How Long to Keep Tax Returns and Records? Kiplinger Tax Letter

 Getting the right tax advice and tips is vital in the complex tax world we live in.
 The Kiplinger Tax Letter helps you stay right on the money with the latest news and forecasts, with insight from our highly experienced team (Get a free issue of The Kiplinger Tax Letter or subscribe).
 You can only get the full array of advice by subscribing to the Tax Letter, but we will regularly feature snippets from it online, and here is one of those samples…

-How long to keep tax returns and records?
-Not surprisingly, we get asked this question a lot by people looking for a cutoff date to toss paperwork relating to taxes that they have been saving for years.
+The 2024 tax filing season is in full swing.
+The IRS began accepting 2023 Forms 1040 and other federal tax returns on January 29.
+As you're getting ready to file your 2023 return, or perhaps even just thinking about filing, you may be wondering how long you need to keep your old tax returns and related records.
+We get asked this question a lot by people looking for a cutoff date to toss paperwork relating to taxes that they have been saving for years.
 The answer depends on the type of document and the kinds of transactions you engage in.

-As a general rule, you should keep your tax returns for at least three years from the due date of your return.
+As a general rule, you should keep your tax returns and supporting documents for at least three years from the due date of your return.
 That’s generally how long the IRS has to question items on your return and to bill you for any additional tax.
-It’s also the timeframe to file an amended return to seek a refund.
-IRS can go back up to six years if your return omits more than 25% of income.
+It’s also generally the timeframe to file an amended return to seek a refund.
+There are situations when the IRS can audit even older returns.
+The IRS can go back up to six years if your return omits more than 25% of income.
 If fraud is proven, there is no limit.
-State tax returns may have to be retained for a longer time period.
+Also, you may have to keep your state tax returns for longer than three years, depending on your state's rules.

 Sign up for Kiplinger’s Free E-Newsletters